stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 buildings lining the shore were permitted to crumble undisturbed in the wind.
 As the month advanced to the day of which I speak, there grew in me the light of a grey, infernal dawn, wherein I felt some dark thaumaturgy would be completed.
-Since I feared such a thaumaturgy less than a continuance of my horrible suspicions&mdash;less than the too-elusive hints of something monstrous lurking behind the great stage&mdash;it was with more speculation than actual fear that I waited unendingly for the day of horror which seemed to be nearing.
+Since I feared such a thaumaturgy less than a continuance of my horrible suspicions--less than the too-elusive hints of something monstrous lurking behind the great stage--it was with more speculation than actual fear that I waited unendingly for the day of horror which seemed to be nearing.
 The day, I repeat, was late in September, though whether the 22nd or 23rd I am uncertain.
-Such details have fled before the recollection of those uncompleted happenings&mdash;episodes with which no orderly existence should be plagued, because of the damnable suggestions (and only suggestions) they contain.
-I knew the time with an intuitive distress of spirit&mdash;a recognition too deep for me to explain.
+Such details have fled before the recollection of those uncompleted happenings--episodes with which no orderly existence should be plagued, because of the damnable suggestions (and only suggestions) they contain.
+I knew the time with an intuitive distress of spirit--a recognition too deep for me to explain.
-Throughout those daylight hours I was expectant of the night; impatient, perhaps, so that the sunlight passed like a half-glimpsed reflection in rippled water&mdash;a day of whose events I recall nothing.
+Throughout those daylight hours I was expectant of the night; impatient, perhaps, so that the sunlight passed like a half-glimpsed reflection in rippled water--a day of whose events I recall nothing.

   It was long since that portentous storm had cast a shadow over the beach, and I had determined, after hesitations caused by nothing tangible, to leave Ellston, since the year was chilling and there was no return to my earlier contentment.
-When a telegram came for me (lying two days in the Western Union office before I was located, so little was my name known) saying that my design had been accepted&mdash;winning above all others in the contest&mdash;I set a date for leaving.
+When a telegram came for me (lying two days in the Western Union office before I was located, so little was my name known) saying that my design had been accepted--winning above all others in the contest--I set a date for leaving.
 This news, which earlier in the year would have affected me strongly, I now received with a curious apathy.
 It seemed as unrelated to the unreality about me, as little pertinent to me, as if it were directed to another person whom I did not know, and whose message